heltonx/CsharpPShell__PCinfoAPI/README.md

 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe /out:gatherer.exe gatherer.cs

-Obs.: check if the .NET version installed at your computer is really like this example, if not, get the right path
+Obs.: check if the .NET version installed at your computer is really like this example, if not, get the right path.

 run gatherer.exe.
 I will generate a file called data.json.